hmdsefi/channelize/README.md

 and register them as a channel in the Channelize and send messages to those channels.
 Then client can subscribe to one or more channels to receive the streams.

+The main usage of Channelize is in cryptocurrency exchanges, when you have multiple channels like user's balances, user's orders, user's trades, market trades, mini-ticker data, etc. The front-end should be able to subscribe to the related channels in each page and unsubscribe those that doesn't need any more.

 ![channelize](images/channelize.png?raw=true "channelize")

 ## Table of Contents